bobbingwide/wp-top12/README.md

 New sample plugin, available from GitHub

 ## Changelog
+# 1.0.0
+* Changed: Updated wporg_plugins.csv a few times: Nov 18, Oct 21, Sep 07, Aug 19, Jul xx, May 15, Apr 15, Feb 08
+* Changed: Caters for WordPress versions up to 5.9
+* Fixed: Change order of parameter for implode. glue first,https://github.com/bobbingwide/wp-top12/issues/5
+* Fixed: Cater for WordPress 5.5,https://github.com/bobbingwode/wp-top12/issues/11
+* Fixed: Cater for WordPress 5.4
+* Fixed: Keep going until there are no more files.
+Well... up to 1000
+* Tested: With WordPress 5.6-beta4
+* Tested: With PHP 7.4

 # 1.0.0-beta-20191226
 * Changed: Generatated new version of wporg_plugins.csv from 2019/12/26.
 55062 plugins
 * Tested: With WordPress 5.3.2